eth-educators/ethstaker-guides/monitoring.md

 level=info ts=2021-08-04T16:18:42.043Z caller=main.go:796 msg="Server is ready to receive web requests."
 ```

-Create a systemd service file to store the service config which tells systemd to run Prometheus as the prometheus user, with the configuration file located in the /etc/prometheus/prometheus.yml directory, and to store its data in the /var/lib/prometheus directory.
+Create a systemd service file to store the service config which tells systemd to run Prometheus as the prometheus user, with the configuration file located in the `/etc/prometheus/prometheus.yml` directory, and to store its data in the `/var/lib/prometheus directory`.

 ```console
 $ sudo nano /etc/systemd/system/prometheus.service